MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 > [!IMPORTANT]
 > The examples in this article reference hosts in the `contoso.com` domain.
 This is a fictitious
 > domain used by Microsoft for examples.
 The examples are designed to show how to use the cmdlets.
-> However, since the `contoso.com` sites do not exist, the examples do not work.
+> However, since the `contoso.com` sites don't exist, the examples don't work.
 Adapt the examples
 > to hosts in your environment.

 ## EXAMPLES